RiiConnect24/Wii-Guide/_pages/DSiWare-Downgrade-(App-Injection-and-Second-3DS).md

 Continue to [Homebrew Launcher (No Browser)](homebrew-launcher-(no-browser)), using steelhax for your entrypoint instead of one of the ones listed.
 {: .notice--primary}

-You can use another entrypoint if you want to, I just recommend steelhax because it is free.
+You can use another entrypoint if you want to; steelhax is recommended because it is free.
 {: .notice--info}

-**the target 3DS**'s version number will *not* have changed in the settings.
+**The target 3DS**'s version number will *not* have changed in the settings.
 {: .notice--info}

 If, once transferred, steelhax only crashes to a black screen on **the target 3DS**, [follow this troubleshooting guide](troubleshooting#ts_steelhax).